-71114.06-0 PROCEDURE COMPLETION
+71114.06-05 PROCEDURE COMPLETION

 The minimum inspection sample size will constitute completion of this procedure in the Reactor Programs System.
-The minimum sample size is 3 samples representing observation of one EP drill and two additional drills and/or training evolutions.,,”three
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
+The minimum sample size is 3 samples representing observation of one EP drill and two additional drills and/or training evolutions.
+Participation in the performance of IP 71114.01, “Exercise Evaluation or 71114.07 Exercise Evaluation - Hostile Action (HA) Event,” may not be credited as one of the three samples required for this inspection procedure.

-71114.06- REFERENCES
+71114.06-06 REFERENCES

+NSIR/DPR-ISG-01, “Emergency Planning for Nuclear Power Plants” (ML1130105230)

 NEI 06-04 Rev 1, "Conducting a Hostile Action-based Emergency Response Drill" (ML073100460)